huggingface/blog/zero-deepspeed-fairscale.md

 We have 2x 24GB (Titan RTX) GPUs to test with.

 This is just a proof of concept benchmarks so surely things can be improved further, so we will benchmark on a small sample of 2000 items for training and 500 items for evalulation to perform the comparisons.
-Evaluation does by default beam search of size 4, so it's slower than training with the same number of samples, that's why 4x less eval items were used in these tests.
+Evaluation does by default a beam search of size 4, so it's slower than training with the same number of samples, that's why 4x less eval items were used in these tests.

 Here are the key command line arguments of our baseline:
 ```